In honor of Endometriosis Awareness Month, we’re sharing celebrities who have spoken up about their experiences to bring attention and end the stigma.

 March is National Endometriosis Awareness Month.
 Endometriosis is a condition where tissue similar to the tissue inside of the uterus grows outside of the uterus.
 It can lead to symptoms like pain and excessive bleeding during menstruation, painful ovulation, growth of ovarian cysts, pain during or after sexual intercourse, fatigue, chronic pelvic pain, and in some cases, infertility.
 Although the disorder causes painful menstruation, the average delay in diagnosis is about seven to ten years because period pain is often normalized among women.
 It affects one in ten reproductive-aged individuals ages 12-52, meaning almost 200 million women worldwide.
 Still, the condition often goes undiagnosed and untreated due to conversations around menstrual health labeled as taboo.
 Female celebrities continue to use their large platforms to share their experience with endometriosis to connect with others and bring attention to the disorder.
 Here at AfterBuzz TV, we look at celebrities who are opening up to change the conversation.

 Celebrities like Dolly Parton, Gabrielle Union, Julianne Hough, Lena Dunham, Padma Lakshmi, Whoopi Goldberg, Jaime King, and Daisy Ridley among many others, have been vocal about their struggles with endometriosis on their social media.
-Halsey took to Twitter in 2016 to express her “unpredictable life with endo,” and giving other people the chance to share their own experiences.
+Halsey took to Twitter in 2016 to express her “unpredictable life with endo,” and to give other people the chance to share their own experiences.

 I spoke with Emmy award-winning tv host Renée Bargh about her journey with endometriosis.
 Suffering from painful periods since age twelve, Bargh assumed her pain was normal and continued to push through.
 Three years ago, after taking advice from a friend, she traveled to Palo Alto, California, where endometriosis surgeon specialist, Dr. Camran Nezhat, diagnosed and performed surgery on her.
 “I felt validated,” Bargh said, “The fact that there was a lot of endometriosis there, there was a lot of scar tissue, and other things going on.
 I felt like it wasn’t all in my head.”